 The public school district was formed in 1859 and a new schoolhouse was built the following year.

-The summer of 1860 was that of a big drought and a great member of settlers left the area.
-But, many determinedly stayed and a number of new enterprises were undertaken including a newspaper called the Independent, and a schoolhouse, church, and grist-mill were erected.
+The summer of 1860 was that of a big drought and a great number of settlers left the area.
+But, many determinedly stayed, and a number of new enterprises were undertaken including a newspaper called the Independent, and a schoolhouse, church, and grist-mill were erected.
 By the close of the year, the population was more than 400.

 The Oskaloosa Independent newspaper, one of the oldest in the state, was established on July 2, 1860, by John W. Roberts.
 A strong abolitionist, Roberts actually lived in Ohio but, wrote editorials from his home and his brother-in-law, J.W.
 Day, was the local editor and business manager.
 Two years later, Roberts moved to Kansas and the newspaper remained in the family for decades.
 It continues to be published today.